 Shoals of small fishes that were not individually distinguishable or identifiable during boat and video aerial surveys were recorded as 'bait balls', and each shoal was counted as a single observation regardless of group size.
 These large groups of forage fish were much more frequently observed in video aerial surveys than from the boat, and only the aerial data were used in calculating areas of persistent abundance.
-Bait balls were most often observed in the western half of the study area, and were most persistently observed in highest densities in the nearshore regions of the study area, particularly off the coast of Delaware and Maryland (Figure 17-22).
+Bait balls were most persistently observed in highest densities in the nearshore regions of the Maryland study area, with less persistent hotspots occurring in nearshore regions off the coasts of Delaware and Virginia (Figure 11-23).
 In cells with the highest hotspot persistence, the area was identified as an abundance hotspot in roughly half of the surveys in which bait balls were observed.